josephwms/Analysis-of-Apartments-Rent-Prices-in-Austin-TX-/README.md

 * ***Model:*** After you get your result.csv file, you can use the command lines shown in the second part to get an estimated price result.

-* ***Analysis:*** You can get figures of the same format as ours by using the command lines shown in the third part, and all the figures and .html files will be kept in the folder called 'images'
+* ***Analysis:*** You can get figures of the same format as ours by using the command lines shown in the third part, and all the figures and .html files will be kept in the folder called 'images'.
+Using the interaction function, you are able to estimate the rent of your desired apartment and compare it to the prices listed on the renting websites.
+In this way, you are able to make price comparisons among several ways and pick the most efficient one.